awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-naming.md

 # Naming stored procedures<a name="stored-procedure-naming"></a>

-If you define a procedure with the same name and different input argument data types, or signature, you create a new procedure\.
-In other words, the procedure name is overloaded\.
+If you define a procedure with the same name and different input argument data types or signature, you create a new procedure\.
+As a result, the procedure name is overloaded\.
 For more information, see [Overloading procedure names](#stored-procedure-overloading-name)\.
 Amazon Redshift doesn't enable procedure overloading based on output arguments\.
-In other words, you can't have two procedures with the same name and input argument data types but different output argument types\.
+You can't have two procedures with the same name and input argument data types but different output argument types\.

 The owner or a superuser can replace the body of a stored procedure with a new one with the same signature\.
 To change the signature or return types of a stored procedure, drop the stored procedure and recreate it\.
 For more information, see [DROP PROCEDURE](r_DROP_PROCEDURE.md) and [CREATE PROCEDURE](r_CREATE_PROCEDURE.md)\.